pydata/xarray/doc/contributing.rst

     conda install -c anaconda sphinx sphinx_rtd_theme

-Next vavigate to your local
+Next, navigate to your local
 ``xarray/doc/`` directory in the console and run::

     make html